geethukrishna12/First-django-Project-Onlineshop/README.md

 #  Online Shop Project

-This is a student project for creating an online shop using Python and Django.
+This is a student project for creating an online shop using django HTML, CSS.JAvaScript .

 ## Project Description